aws-clouddevops/terraform-basics/README.md

 Arguments : Properties that we use to provision the infra

 Attributes : Properties that we use to print the details after the creation of the infra like private, public ip (all other details)

+1) Modules
+2) Datasource -
+* Dynamically fetch the resources     already existing
+* This is used to fetch the information of the already existing resources on cloud